bigskysoftware/intercooler-js/README.md

 ## Introduction

-Intercooler is a small (6.74KB gzipped) [jQuery](https://jquery.com/)-based library that allows you to add AJAX to your application using
+Intercooler is a small (6.74KB gzipped) [jQuery](https://jquery.com/) or [zepto.js](http://intercoolerjs.org/docs.html#zepto) based library that allows you to add AJAX to your application using HTML attributes.
-HTML attributes.

 Here is an example: